Jagame Thandhiram: Music

 The soundtrack to Jagame Thandhiram featured 11 tracks; eight songs, and three instrumentals, all of them being composed by Santhosh Narayanan.
 Lyrics for the songs were written by Vivek, Dhanush, Arivu, Anthony Daasan and Madurai Babaraj.
 According to Santhosh, as "the film is British in many ways", he got an opportunity to collaborate with British and Scottish folk bands and musicians, while also exploring Madurai's folk music.
 "Rakita Rakita" being the first song from the film was recorded live outside his studio, since he "wanted the song to be a listener's experience".
 "Rakita Rakita" was released as the film's first single on 28 July 2020, coinciding with Dhanush's birthday.
 Dhanush himself sang the song, with additional vocals provided by Santhosh Narayanan and Dhee.

 The second single titled "Bujji", sung by Anirudh Ravichander, was released during the eve of Diwali day, on 13 November 2020.
 The third single "Nethu" which was sung and written by Dhanush, was released on 22 May 2021.
-Director Karthik Subbaraj had stated that the songs "Bujji" and "Nethu", along with the fourth song from the film titled "Aala Ola" will not be featured in the film and they are used only for promotional purposes, but he assured that the songs will be present in the film's television premiere.
+Director Karthik Subbaraj stated that the songs "Bujji" and "Nethu", along with the fourth song from the film titled "Aala Ola" will not be featured in the film and they are used only for promotional purposes, but he assured that the songs will be present in the film's television premiere.
 The soundtrack album was launched by Sony Music on 6 June 2021 in Tamil and Telugu languages, through music streaming platforms.

 The soundtrack opened to positive response from critics and audiences.
-Dhanush, Karthik Subbaraj, Santhosh Narayanan and the musical team of Jagame Thandhiram conducted a session on 7 June through Twitter Spaces in order to celebrate the soundtrack's success; thus being the maiden entry of a South Indian actor through the live-audio conversation platform.
-It was the highest attended Twitter Spaces session with 17,000 participants, until it was broken by #CelebrateThalapathyWithRoute, another session which had 27,600 listeners.
+Dhanush, Karthik Subbaraj, Santhosh Narayanan and the musical team of Jagame Thandhiram conducted a session on 7 June through Twitter Spaces in order to celebrate the soundtrack's success, thus being the maiden entry of a South Indian actor through the live-audio conversation platform.
+It was the highest attended Twitter Spaces session with 17,000 participants, until it was broken by #CelebrateThalapathyWithRoute, another session which had over 27,000 listeners.